QUICK START - Starting with TrackMe: (feed tracking quickstart)

 • To retrieve the macro name after the tracker is created, click on Manage Hybrid tracker from the home UI.

-• By default, the behaviour is to create TrackMe entities as the combination of indexes and sourcetypes, therefore: <index>:<sourcetype>, in most cases, this is what you want.
+• By default, the behavior is to create TrackMe entities as the combination of indexes and sourcetypes, therefore: <index>:<sourcetype>, in most cases, this is what you want.

 • An alternative, and depending on your requirements, is to use the merge mode, in this case TrackMe will create one entity per index: <index>.